How to calculate a feeling

 In the press he has jokingly been called ‘the father of Polestar 1’.
 He might not endorse this title himself, but it shows of the level of his involvement in the development of the car.
 Joakim Rydholm is a well-known name in the industry.
 Some of you may have seen him on the racetracks, helmet on, test driving Polestar 1 or Polestar 2, fine-tuning the characteristics and driving experience of the cars.
 As Chief Development Engineer, he plays an important role in developing the Polestar DNA.
 However, Joakim is keen to emphasise that it’s all about teamwork.“A car is a very complex thing and certainly not a one-man show.
 It’s a massive collective effort and one of my main assignments is to hold the team together, ensuring that there is good communication between all parties so that we can make well-informed decisions.
 Of course, there are a lot of different opinions from a lot of people - that’s where I need to step in and decide which direction we’re going to take and make the final call.
 But at the end of the day, we always arrive at something that everyone can stand behind and agree on as a team.
 That’s very important”, Joakim states.

-Joakim Rydholm with a Polestar helmet
+Joakim Rydholm wearing a Polestar racing helmet.

 Joakim estimates that he spends 60% of his time test-driving the cars.
 A car is very much a physical product, and the process of building one might seem quite straightforward.
 Joakim argues, however, that you can measure and calculate a lot of things in the hopes of building the “perfect” car, but it all comes down to the driving experience and finding the right feeling.